joemarlo/ATUS-matching/README.md

 </p>
 -->

+### Folder structure
     .
     ├── analyses          # Clustering, propensity matching, etc.
     │   └── plots         # Plots
     ├── Data              # Cleaned data and cleaning scripts ├── Inputs            # Raw input data
     └── README.md

+### Outstanding questions / notes
+- Dates for two groups:
+    - Financial crisis occurred over many months.
+Does it make more sense to compare 2007 to 2009?
+    - Look at dates that participants were surveyed
+- Do we need full matching?
+Or just matching for all of 2007 or all of 2009
+- Should we test IPTW matching?